thedeveloperever/DigitalOcean-Minecraft-Server/README.md

 # digitalocean-mcserv
-my script to automatically setup a fabric 1.20.4 server frfr ong
+Script to automatically setup a fabric 1.20.4 server on most hosts with an external volume